JannisLBrandt/Teams-Chat-Saver/README.md

 # Teams-Chat-Saver
-Application for exporting team chats and parsing them to text.
+Application for exporting Microsoft Teams chats and parsing them to text files.

 ## Available Platforms